unit-mesh/auto-dev/docs/index.md

     - Pattern specific.
 Based on your code context like (Controller, Service `import`), AutoDev will suggest the best code to you.
     - Related code.
 Based on recent file changes, AutoDev will call calculate similar chunk to generate the best code.
-- Chat mode
 - Chat with AI.
-    - Chat with selection code.
-    - Chat with code context-aware (To be implemented).
+Chat with selection code and context-aware code.
 - Customize.
     - Custom specification of prompt.
 For example, Controller, Service, Repository, Model, etc.
     - Custom intention action.
 You can add your own intention action.
     - Custom LLM Server.
 You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
     - Custom Living documentation.
+Customize your own living documentation, like annotation.
-    - Team prompts.
+    - Team AI.
 Customize your team prompts in codebase, and distribute to your team.
     - Prompt override.
 You can override AutoDev's prompt in your codebase.
 - SDLC
+    - VCS.
+Generate/improve commit message, release note, and more.
+    - Code Review.
+Generate code-review content.
+    - Smart Refactoring.
+AI based Rename, refactoring with code smell, refactoring suggetion and more.
+    - Dockerfile.
+Based on your project, generate Dockerfile.
     - CI/CD config.
 Based on build tool, generate CI/CD config file, like `.github/workflows/build.yml`.
-    - Dockerfile.
-Based on your project, generate Dockerfile.
     - Terminal.
 In Terminal ToolWindow, you can use custom input to generate shell/command
-    - VCS.
-Based on your code changes, generate commit message.
-    - Code Review.
-Based on your code changes, generate code review message.
-- AI Agent
+- Custom AI Agent
     - Executable AI Agent language: DevIns.
     - Custom AI Agent.
 You can integrate your own AI Agent into AutoDev.
+- Model
     - Built-in LLM Fine-tune
     - [UnitEval](https://github.com/unit-mesh/unit-eval) evaluate llm result
     - [UnitGen](https://github.com/unit-mesh/unit-gen) generate code-llm fine-tune data.